ankur6ue/covid-papers-analysis/README.md

 sudo apt-get update && sudo apt-get install -y nvidia-container-toolkit sudo systemctl restart docker
 ```

-The `-v` option maps the model directory on the host to /app/data/models so you don't have to copy the model files into the container.
-Please change the models directory path to the correct path on your computer in the command above.

 To run with GPU support, set the `USE_GPU` environment variable
 ```angular2